 Proper Care and Maintenance

-1. Brush and Floss Regularly: Use a soft-bristled toothbrush, fluoride toothpaste, and floss threaders or water flossers to clean around the bridge and maintain healthy abutment teeth.
+Brush and Floss Regularly: Use a soft-bristled toothbrush and fluoride toothpaste to clean your teeth twice daily.
+Incorporate floss threaders or water flossers to effectively clean around the bridge and maintain the health of abutment teeth.
+Pay special attention to the margins of the bridge where plaque and food particles tend to accumulate.

 Signs of Dental Bridge Problems

-1. Pain or discomfort around the bridge
+- Pain or discomfort around the bridge

-2. Looseness or movement of the bridge
+- Looseness or movement of the bridge

-3. Visible damage like cracks or chips
+- Visible damage such as cracks or chips

 The Importance of Regular Dental Check-Ups